Bittern (salt): Salt derivation

 Bittern is a source of many salts including magnesium sulfate (epsom salt).
 Multiple methods exist for removing these salts from the bittern, and the method ultimately used depends on the target product.
-Products that would naturally precipitate from the bitterns crystallize as evaporation proceeds.
+Products that would naturally precipitate from the bitterns crystallize as evaporation proceeds (e. g. kainite).
 Products that do not preferentially precipitate from bitterns may precipitate through the addition of another compound or through ion exchange.

 Potassium-magnesium sulfate double salt, a good fertilizer, is a salt that precipitates from bitterns upon addition of methanol.
 Ethanol is also used, but it exhibits a preference for potassium sulfate precipitation.

 The solution can furthermore be used in the production of potash and potassium salts.
 Tartaric acid is one compound that can facilitate the precipitation of these salts.

 Magnesium hydroxide (Mg(OH)2) can be derived from bittern.
 Adding an alkaline solution such as sodium hydroxide (NaOH) or lime will cause magnesium hydroxide to precipitate, although lime is not as effective.
 Slower addition of the alkaline solution results in the precipitation of larger particles that are easier to remove from solution.

 Coagulation

 Tofu

+Nigari is produced from seawater after first removing sodium chloride.
+It contains mostly magnesium chloride, smaller amounts of magnesium sulfate (Epsom salt), potassium chloride, calcium chloride, and trace amounts of other naturally occurring salts.

-Bittern (nigari) was the first coagulant used to make tofu.
+Nigari was the first coagulant used to make tofu in Japan.
 It is still used today because tofu made using bittern preserves the original flavor of the soybeans used to make it.
-Although bittern causes too-rapid coagulation of tofu that decreases the overall quality of the tofu, different methods of tofu production utilizing bittern have been developed to work around this issue.
+Bittern causes rapid coagulation which influences the quality of the tofu.
+Alternatively calcium sulfate, calcium chloride or other substances are also used.